 Street voices

 "Shitting the bed, meaning to fail something miserably.
 Yo, I heard James is in the hospital, what the hell happened?
 Ah, well you know how he started going skating way more frequently?
-Well he tried to do a really hard trick the other day and totally shit the bed, so yeah."
+Well he tried to do a really hard trick the other day and totally ate shit, so yeah."

 What it means